 httperf is a tool for measuring web server performance.
 It provides a flexible facility for generating various HTTP workloads and for measuring server performance.

 The focus of httperf is not on implementing one particular benchmark but on providing a robust, high-performance tool that facilitates the construction of both micro- and macro-level benchmarks.
 The three distinguishing characteristics of httperf are its robustness, which includes the ability to generate and sustain server overload, support for the HTTP/1.1 and SSL protocols, and its extensibility to new workload generators and performance measurements.

-Zip archive contains both 32 and 64-bit binaries plus man page which is also available here
+Zip archive contains platform specific binaries plus man page which is also available here

 httperf −−hog −−server www